 MICHAEL D. AITKEN, Chair

-Stephen C. Whalen, Director of Graduate Studies
+Stephen C. Whalen, Associate Chair for Academics, Director of Graduate Studies

 Michael D. Aitken (66) Applied Biotechnology, Bioremediation, Waste Treatment

 Richard N. L. (Pete) Andrews (50) Environmental Policy